MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPEnterpriseSearchAdminComponent.md

 PS C:\>New-SPEnterpriseSearchAdminComponent -SearchTopology $topology -SearchServiceInstance $si -SearchApplication $ssa
 ```

-This example adds a new Search Administration Component to the active topology for the existing Search Service Application.
+This example adds a new Search Administration Component to the inactive topology for the existing Search Service Application.

 ## PARAMETERS